swagshaw/swagshaw/README.md

 <!--
 [![Shaw's GitHub stats](https://github-readme-stats.vercel.app/api?username=swagshaw&count_private=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)
 -->
 Welcome to my GitHub.
 I'm Yang Xiao(肖扬) or you can call me Jan (which is same pronunciation as Yang).
-I am currently learning Master of Artificial Intelligence at [Nanyang Technological University](https://www.ntu.edu.sg/).
+I research speech and audio for the [Fortemedia](https://www.fortemedia.com/).
+Before that I graduated as the Master of Artificial Intelligence at [Nanyang Technological University](https://www.ntu.edu.sg/).
 My research lies at building efficient, robust, data-centric machine learning system.
 At this moment, I mainly work in the data-centric speech system that are continual, real-time and efficient.
 -  📫 How to reach me: [[Email]](swagshaw1998@gmail.com), [[LinkedIn]](https://www.linkedin.com/in/yang-xiao-swag/), [[Homepage]](https://swagshaw.github.io/).